Radiomics: Image acquisition

 The image data is provided by radiological modalities as CT, MRI, PET/CT or even PET/MR. The produced raw data volumes are used to find different pixel/voxel characteristics through extraction tools.

-The extracted features are saved in large databases were clinics have access so as to enable broadly collaborative and cumulative work in which all can benefit from growing amounts of data, ideally enabling a more precise workflow.
+The extracted features are saved in large databases where clinics have access so as to enable broadly collaborative and cumulative work in which all can benefit from growing amounts of data, ideally enabling a more precise workflow.

 Image segmentation

-After the images have been saved in the database, they have to be reduced to the essential parts, in this case the tumors, which are called “volumes of interest”.
+After the images have been saved in the database, they have to be reduced to the essential parts, in this case the tumors, which are called "volumes of interest".

 Because of the large image data that needs to be processed, it would be too much work to perform the segmentation manually for every single image if a radiomics database with lots of data is created.
 Instead of manual segmentation, an automated process has to be used.
-A possible solution are automatic and semiautomatic segmentation algorithms.
+Two possible solutions are automatic and semiautomatic segmentation algorithms.
 Before it can be applied on a big scale an algorithm must score as high as possible in the following four tasks: